gecio/gecio.github.io/docs/_gks/machinedeployments/multipleavailabilityzones/index.en.md

 ### spread across multiple AZs for high-availability

-There is a way to achieve higher availability by creating more pods and use (anti-)affinity to make sure no two pods from the same kind run in the same AZ.
+There is a way to achieve higher availability by creating more pods and use (anti-)affinity to make sure two pods of the same application ido not run in the same AZ.
 As this whole topic is about storage we need to choose a StatefulSet for this, otherwise it will not be possible for the kubernetes scheduler to connect the pods with it's respective storages (persistent volumes and their claims).